Code-Institute-Submissions/CI-MilestoneProject-1/README.md

 ## Manual testing

- - The footer would not position itself to the bottom of the screen when the width had reached to a desktop size viewport, this was fixed by adding an "active" class with certain style rules to the body of the pages that had this issue.

  ### Responsiveness testing

  - Manually tested responsiveness by viewing the project on a mobile device such as Iphone SE.
 Responsiveness was also tested by using [Am I Responsive](http://ami.responsivedesign.is/#) and by using dev tools in the browser to change the screen width to ensure the site layout was working as expected.